srinidhicr/Spoon-And-Fork/README.md

 # food-blog

-A food blog called Spoon & Fork built primarily using php, css and js.
+A food blog called Spoon & Fork built primarily using php, css, js and sql.
 It consists of two interfaces - user and admin.

 ### USER SIDE